-If you have any queries about our Privacy Policies, please contact our Data Compliance Officer at Tusk Trust, 4 Cheapside House, High Street, Gillingham, Dorset, SP8 5DH, or via email – firstname.lastname@example.org – or by the office on 01747 831005.
+If you have any queries about our Privacy Policies, please contact our Data Compliance Officer at Tusk, 4 Cheapside House, High Street, Gillingham, Dorset, SP8 5DH, or via email – firstname.lastname@example.org – or by the office on 01747 831005.

-Tusk Trust is a UK registered charity (charity no. 803118), which owns the trading subsidiary Tusk Trust Trading Ltd. (company number 273 4905).
-This privacy notice relates to the data processing activities of Tusk and Tusk Trust Trading Ltd. References to ‘we’, ‘us’ or ‘our’ are to Tusk Trust and Tusk Trust Trading Ltd.
+Tusk Trust Limited is a Charity registered with the Charity Commission for England & Wales (charity number 1186533) & a Company registered in England and Wales (company number 11948023), and owns the trading subsidiary Tusk Trust Trading Ltd. (company number 273 4905).
+This privacy notice relates to the data processing activities of Tusk Trust Ltd. and Tusk Trust Trading Ltd. References to ‘we’, ‘us’ or ‘our’ are to Tusk Trust Ltd. and Tusk Trust Trading Ltd.

 We are registered with the UK Information Commissioner’s Office (ICO) as a data controller, registration number Z1508455.